This article is part of a larger series on Accounting Software.

 - Customer/Job (optional): Assign to a customer or job.

-- Billable: Click on the box if you want to bill the transaction to a customer.
+- Billable: Tick the box if you want to bill the transaction to a customer.

 - Amount: Verify the amount of the transaction is correct.

-Click Save and Add to Register, and you’re done.
+Click the blue Save and add to register button—and you’re done.

-All of your imported transactions have moved to the Added to Register tab.
+All of your imported transactions will have moved to the Added to Register tab.

-Congratulations on finishing our lesson on how to import bank transactions to QuickBooks Desktop.
-If you’re considering a switch to QuickBooks Online, be sure to check out our tutorial on how to convert QuickBooks Desktop to QuickBooks Online.
+Congratulations on finishing our lesson on importing bank statements into QuickBooks Desktop.
+If you’re considering a switch to QuickBooks Online, check out our tutorial on how to convert QuickBooks Desktop to QuickBooks Online.